GoldenArt-IT/audio-to-text/README.md

 - Upload their voice notes.
 - Transcribe audio into text using AssemblyAI.
-- View the output instantly on the web interface.
+- View the output instantly via a clean web interface.

 ---